acruikshank/chat.os/README.md

 ## Using

-Due to a questionable choice websocket packages, chat.os only works with browsers that conform to the most recent draft of the WebSocket spec (I think this is Chrome and FireFox and not Safari).
-Future work might switch this to socket.io to open it to other browsers.

 To begin, go to http://[host]:8500/ and enter your email and nickname.
 On the next page, choose an existing room or create a new one.
 Once it a room, you will be chatting with everyone else currently in that room.
 If the room is new, there will only be a single text field at the top of